The Best Off-Campus Housing For International Students Coming To Canada Fall 2021

 In Canada, there are a few varieties of rental housing available, from single rooms in shared houses and entire houses to condos and townhomes.

-Although we have listings across Canada, we pulled listings and links for our three major cities where international students often go to study:
+Although we have listings across Canada, we’ve pulled listings and links for three major Canadian cities where international students often go to study:

 Apartments for rent in Vancouver

-Historically, Vancouver is not an affordable place to call home and has recently even taken the top spot as the most expensive city to rent in Vancouver.
+Historically, Vancouver is not an affordable place to call home and for a while now has held the top spot as the most expensive city to rent in Vancouver.

 Still, it’s a breathtaking city and home to many exciting educational institutions like The University of British Columbia, Simon Fraser University, and Emily Carr University of Art + Design.